mattischrome/blogischrome/content/post/2024-01-01-albums-2023-honourable-mentions.markdown

 ### Peter Gabriel, "i/o"

 These songs dribbled out one a month on the new moon.
 This gave me the idea of only saying yes on Doodle polls to dates coinciding with a new moon, mainly because Doodle polls bore me.
 After 21 years or so, any new music is gratefully received.
 "Four Kinds of Horses" is awesome.
-Almost all of the rest is excellent too, save for the two songs that sound like "Kiss That Frog" and "Blood of Eden".
+Almost all of the rest is excellent too, save for the two songs that sound like "Kiss That Frog" and "Blood of Eden" respectively.

 ### Wilco, "Cousin"